40ants/reblocks/docs/source/components.rst

  Components of Weblocks
 ========================

-.. warning:: This section is outdated and belong to the old Weblocks documention.
+.. warning:: This section is outdated and belongs to the old Weblocks documention.

              SHOULD BE REWRITTEN.